UberGallery/UberGallery/README.md

 under the [MIT License](http://www.opensource.org/licenses/mit-license.php) and [GNU General Public License (GPL) Version 3](http://www.gnu.org/licenses/gpl.txt).
 UberGallery **does not** require a database and supports JPEG, GIF and PNG file types.
-Simply upload your images and UberGallery will automatically generate thumbnails and output standards complaint XHTML markup on the fly.
+Simply upload your images and UberGallery will automatically generate thumbnails and output standards compliant XHTML markup on the fly.